-- K 4.1 Veterinary Medicinal Products (VMPs) must be stored in and issued from a secure UPDATED area that is locked when not in use. - K 4.2 Controlled Products must always be clearly identified and any opened bags or containers must be securely fastened or must be stored in clearly identified closable bins. - K 4.3 Where Controlled Products are pre-dispensed for later use within scheduled NEW production, identity must be maintained and controlled up to the point and time of addition and correct addition demonstrated. - K 4.4 There must be adequate records to permit verification of stocks and usage at all times.
+- K 4.1Veterinary Medicinal Products (VMPs) must be stored in and issued from a secureUPDATEDarea that is locked when not in use. - K 4.2 Controlled Products must always be clearly identified and any opened bags or containers must be securely fastened or must be stored in clearly identified closable bins. - K 4.3Where Controlled Products are pre-dispensed for later use within scheduledNEWproduction, identity must be maintained and controlled up to the point and time - of addition and correct addition demonstrated. - K 4.4 There must be adequate records to permit verification of stocks and usage at all times.

-K 5 Sche K 5.1 UPDATED Procedures must be in place to ensure that cross contamination by Controlled Products is managed to ensure the safety of subsequent batches of feed.
+- K 5 Scheduling Rules for Feeds Containing Controlled Products C only - K 5.1 Procedures must be in place to ensure that cross contamination by Controlled - UPDATED Products is managed to ensure the safety of subsequent batches of feed.

 These must include, where required, consideration of withdrawal periods for each species.

 Guidance Procedures may include scheduling rules and / or requirements for flush batches.
 Specific procedures relating to ingredients not authorised in the country of manufacture may be required.

-K 5.2 UPDATED Procedures must ensure that feeds for which an antimicrobial VMP is not authorised or is contra-indicated are protected from cross contamination .
+K 5.2 Procedures must ensure that feeds for which an antimicrobial VMP is not

+UPDATED authorised or is contra-indicated are protected from cross contamination.

 Feeds containing an antimicrobial VMP must not be allowed to contaminate any feed above carryover / cross contamination limits defined in legislation.

 Guidance A list of antimicrobial active ingredients can be found in Annex II of REGULATION (EU) 2019/4.

 Consideration should be given to withdrawal periods for the relevant species.

-K 5.3 UPDATED Procedures must ensure that feeds for which any other VMP is contra-indicated are protected from cross contamination .
-K 5.4 UPDATED Procedures must ensure that feeds for which an SFA is contra-indicated are protected from cross contamination .
+K 5.3Procedures must ensure that feeds for which any other VMP is contra-indicatedUPDATEDare protected from cross contamination.

+K 5.4Procedures must ensure that feeds for which an SFA is contra-indicated areUPDATEDprotected from cross contamination.

 Feeds containing an SFA must not be allowed to contaminate any feed above carryover / cross contamination limits defined in legislation.

-K 5.5 Flush procedures (where used) must be defined and validated .
-K 5.6 UPDATED Any flushes carried out must be accurately recorded either by the process control system or manually in the production records .
-K 5.7 Flushings must be clearly identified and traceable K 6 Man K 6.1 The expiry date of a Medicated/ Specified Feed Additives (SFAs) feed must reflect the stability of Controlled Products in the finished feed.
-K 6.2 UPDATED Where manufacture of Medicated premixtures , or premixtures containing Specified Feed Additives (SFAs), is undertaken on the same site as the manufacture of complete feeds and/ or complementary feeds , these must be produced on a dedicated production line.
+K 5.5 Flush procedures (where used) must be defined and validated.

+K 5.6Any flushes carried out must be accurately recorded either by the process controlUPDATEDsystem or manually in the production records.

+- K 5.7 Flushings must be clearly identified and traceable - K 6 Manufacture of Feeds containing Controlled Products C only - K 6.1 The expiry date of a Medicated/Specified Feed Additives (SFAs) feed must reflect the stability of Controlled Products in the finished feed. - K 6.2 Where manufacture of Medicated premixtures, or premixtures containing

+UPDATED Specified Feed Additives (SFAs), is undertaken on the same site as the manufacture of complete feeds and/ or complementary feeds, these must be produced on a dedicated production line.

 Guidance See definitions in Annex I - this requirement does not apply to manufacturers of "Medicated Concentrates".